-CITY OF DERBY ACADEMY

-Farmhouse Road, Sinfin, Derby DE24 3AR

-Tel: 01332 270 450 Email: admin@cityofderbyacademy.org
+CITY OF DERBY ACADEMY Farmhouse Road, Sinfin, Derby DE24 3AR Tel: 01332 270 450 Email: admin@cityofderbyacademy.org Web: www.cityofderbyacademy.org Headteacher: Mr P Smith

-Web: www.cityofderbyacademy.org

-Headteacher: Mr A Harding BA (Hons) PGCE

-This statement details our school's use of pupil premium (and recovery premium for the 2023 to 2024 academic year) funding to help improve the attainment of our disadvantaged pupils.
+This statement details our school's use of pupil premium funding to help improve the attainment of our disadvantaged pupils for the 2024 to 2027 period.

-It outlines our pupil premium strategy, how we intend to spend the funding in this academic year and the effect that last year's spending of pupil premium had within our school.
+It outlines our pupil premium strategy, how we intend to spend the funding over the next 3 years and the effect that last year's spending of pupil premium had within our school.